Matter and forces near physical black holes: Discussion

 \section{Discussion}

-We studied the properties a PBH must have in the context of semiclassical gravity.
+We studied the properties a spherically symmetric PBH must have in the context of semiclassical gravity.
 An ostensibly innocent requirement of finite formation time, according to Bob, has far-reaching consequences.
 The NEC must be violated in the vicinity of the outer apparent horizon, but it is satisfied in the vicinity of the inner horizon.
-We have well defined events of formation and disappearance of the trapped region due to the fact that both horizons are timelike (Fig.\ref{fig:rbh}).
-The EMT classification, according to the Serge-Hawking-Elis scheme on the apparent horizon is of type I, under certain assumptions, consistent with what is believed to happen when back-reaction is included.
+We have well defined events of formation and disappearance of the trapped region because both horizons are timelike (Fig.\ref{fig:rbh}).
+The EMT classification, according to the Serge-Hawking-Elis scheme on the apparent horizon is of type I, under certain assumptions, consistent with what is believed to happen when backreaction is included.